occamLab/dongle_cane_ios_game/README.md

 Once the installation is done,
 Run `jazzy --min-acl internal` to build the documentation.
+This command generates the website under `/docs`, and github deploys `master/docs` on every push.

 Follow this [tutorial](https://www.appcoda.com/swift-markdown/) to learn how to add inline comments in markdown style so that Jazzy can parse them automatically.